 To ensure Missouri State University ("University") is a safer and more secure environment for all constituents, including students, employees and visitors.

-- Effective July 1, 2007, it is the policy of Missouri State University that all new hires ("Applicant") will be subject to a criminal background check as a condition of appointment (student hourly positions, per course faculty, part time and temporary employees are exempt except for "sensitive positions" and some departmental per course faculty as outlined below).
+- It is the policy of Missouri State University that all new hires ("Applicant") will be subject to a criminal background check as a condition of appointment (student hourly positions, per course faculty, part time and temporary employees are exempt except for "sensitive positions" and some departmental per course faculty as outlined below).

 - Criminal background checks (including the sexual offender registry) shall be completed on finalists before an offer of employment is made.
-Results of the background checks shall be provided to the Office of Human Resources (HR) and the responsible Vice-President, Chief Financial Officer, Chancellor or Provost.
+Results of the background checks shall be provided to the Office of Human Resources (HR) and the responsible major administrator such as the President, Vice-President, Chief Financial Officer, Chancellor or Provost.

 - Evidence of a conviction does not automatically disqualify an applicant.
 However, if an individual has a criminal history, the University will consider the following factors before extending an offer of employment: the nature and gravity of the offense; the time since the conviction/completion of the sentence; and the nature of the job held or sought and the relatedness of the conviction(s) to the duties and responsibilities of the position.
 (If an offer has already been extended and/or employment has commenced, upon consideration of these issues, the division may rescind the offer and/or terminate the appointment.)

 - Missouri State University, in its sole discretion, may also conduct a background check on any existing employee at any time for any reason that does not constitute discrimination on the basis of a protected class as defined by federal or Missouri law.

 - Missouri State University will abide by the Fair Credit Reporting Act, Missouri Human Rights Act and all applicable laws to ensure individuals are not discriminated against.

 Missouri State University departments will incorporate the following steps into their hiring process.